pannuhuone/Voron-CANBus/update_klipper.md

 > Replace YOUR_UUID from the UUID from your printer.cfg.

 > [!NOTE]
-> Following commands for uploading the firmware to EBB 36 applies when CANboot have been replaced by Katalpult.
+> Following commands for uploading the firmware to EBB36 applies when CANboot have been replaced by Katalpult.

 ```
 python3 ~/katapult/scripts/flashtool.py -i can0 -f ~/klipper/out/klipper.bin -u YOUR_UUID